Prints guide

 If you select canvas, the image is stretched to cover the full front face of the canvas, therefore the longest and shortest edge measurement will also be the actual image size.

-Once you have selected the type and longest edge, the framing colour options can then be shown in the next drop-down menu, for example black, white, natural (which is a natural wood colour called oak veneer).
-Gold and silver frames are not available for canvas prints.
+Once you have selected the type and longest edge, the framing colour options will show in the next drop-down menu.
+For paper, you can choose between black, white, grey, silver, gold or natural, which is a natural wood colour called oak veneer.
+For canvas, gold and silver frames are not available.

-Black, white, grey and natural frames are 1.6cm wide and stand 3.2cm from the wall.
+• Black, white, grey and natural frames are 1.6 centimetres wide and stand 3.2 centimetres from the wall.

-Gold frames are 2.3cm wide and stand 2cm from the wall.
+• Gold frames are 2.3 centimetres wide and stand 2 centimetres from the wall.

-Silver frames are 4.4cm wide and stand 1.9cm from the wall.
+• Silver frames are 4.4 centimetres wide and stand 1.9 centimetres from the wall.

 Frequently asked questions